kaidesu/kaidesu.com/content/experience.md

 ---
 I'm a web developer based in **Seattle** with 10 years of experience building web-based software solutions.

-My primary focus has been back-end development, building systems, platforms, and tools that facilitated front-end development and design teams to build and launch websites.
+My primary focus has been back-end development, building systems, platforms, and tools that facilitate front-end development and design teams to build and launch websites.

 ## Contact Information
 - **Website:** https://kaidesu.com